mmmangooo/Milestone-Project1/README.md

 When actually coding the site, some of the design choices I made turned out to be either complicated to achieve or creating bad UX.
 As there is not endless resources of time, and the developer is not yet very accomplished, some things in the design needed to be reconsidered.
 * In the wireframes, the navbar is vertically aligned, which when actually building the web-site turned out to be a bit too complicated to code and also would take up too much space on the header on smaller screens, so this was changed to a horizontal navbar.
 * The gallery page was originally meant to consist of two different sections, one for pregnancy photo and one for children.
 However this seemed unnecessarily cluttered when actually carried out on the screen and therefor was changed to just one gallery of mixed photos.
 * The footer was originally meant to be fixed at the bottom and visible throughout the page.
-This was pointed out by the mentor as bad UX, and therefor changed.
+This was pointed out by the mentor as bad UX, and therefore altered to staying at the bottom of last page.
 * The contact page was designed to have a round image on it along with the contact form.
 However this image turned out to clutter the contact page and hide the background image too much, so it was removed.
 * The navbar and logo was originally intended to appear on top of carousel container, but this proved to create issues with readability.
 * Added customer quotes to contact section during development.

 ## Features

 Every page contains a shortcut link to the contact page, in form of an icon in the down right corner.
-The purpose og this is to make it easy for the user to find and quickly get to the contact page regardless of where the user is on the page.
+The purpose of this is to make it easy for the user to find and quickly get to the contact page regardless of where the user is on the page.
 Each page also features a navigation bar on the top right, which is fixed in its position so it remains the same while the user scrolls down the page.
 The purppse of this is to make it easy no navigate the page no matter where on te page the user currently is.
 The navigation bar is collapsed to a "hamburger menu" on mobile and tablet.
 Each page contains a footer with copyright information and links to the photographer in social media.